d-ornen/deployer/DOCS.en.md

 When a patch is applied, Deployer displays the number of times it has been applied in the project.
 If the patch has not been applied once during the Pipeline process, *Deployer will generate an error*.

 #### 1.6.
-Actions of synchronization build folders - from current to remote host `SyncToRemote` and vice versa `SyncFromRemote`
+Actions of synchronization build folders - from current to remote host `sync_to_remote` and vice versa `sync_from_remote`

 Sometimes you need to synchronize build files between remote hosts and the current host.
 For example, when some actions must be performed on one host, and some on another.
-To do this, you can use the built-in Actions `SyncToRemote` and `SyncFromRemote`:
+To do this, you can use the built-in Actions `sync_to_remote` and `sync_from_remote`:

 ```json
 {